lobisquit/language-context/README.md

 ---

 ## Install
-Run the following command, or search ''language-context'' in *Atom settings -> Install*.
+Run the following command, or search `language-context` in *Atom settings -> Install*.

 ```bash
 apm install language-context
 ```

+## Optional dependencies

+It is recommended to install *tex* language, via package `language-tex` or better `language-latex`, with the procedure explained before for better coloring on *tex* primitives, and `language-lua` for embedded *lua* code highlighting.

 ## Contributing
 For modifications and discussion about the packet, please refer to this [repo](https://github.com/lobisquit/language-context).